mattiaseyram/hr-learning-system/README.md

 1. Clone the repository into your projects folder
 2. Run `firebase login` to sign in to the firebase console as a developer
 3. Copy the firebase config JSON object into `/src/utils/firebaseConfig.js`
-4. Copy the Service Accounts info into `/functions/hr-learning-system-firebase-adminsdk.json`
+4. Copy the Service Accounts info for Firebase Admin SDK into a new file `/functions/hr-learning-system-firebase-adminsdk.json`

 ## Development